Trundicho/FirstNameFinder/README.md

 Start FirstNameFinderApplication
 Open in your browser: localhost:8080/ui

+## Deployment

+Put the generated war files in your application server (Tomcat, Jetty) or run the spring-boot vaadin version with internal tomcat.
+## Built With

+Spring-Boot - Spring-Boot
+Vaadin - The vaadin-8 web framework used
+GWT - The GWT 2.8 framework used
+Maven - Dependency Management

+## Authors
+Angelo Romito - Initial work - Trundicho

+## License

+This project is licensed under Apache License Version 2.0 - see the LICENSE file for details

 ## Background
 First name finder was implemented between christmas and new year 2017/2018 to help to find a name for our child.